MEGAN GIBSON-LOFTIN | ASSISTANT COACH

-Former Texas A&M All-American Megan Gibson-Lofting joined Houston Softball as assistant coach on July 7, 2016.
+Former Texas A&M All-American Megan Gibson-Loftin joined the University of Houston Softball program as an assistant coach on July 7, 2016.

 Known for her illustrious pitching career, Gibson-Loftin will oversee the Cougars' pitching staff.

-Gibson-Loftin spent the last season with UTSA as an assistant coach under Michelle Cheatham.
-The Spring, Texas, native returned to UTSA after two years at Penn State.
-The 2016 season marked her third campaign overall as the Roadrunners' pitching coach.
+Gibson-Loftin spent the 2016 season with UTSA as an assistant coach under Michelle Cheatham.
+The native of Spring, Texas, returned to UTSA after two years at Penn State.
+The 2016 season marked her third overall campaign as the Roadrunners’ pitching coach.

 In her two seasons with the Nittany Lions, the pitching staff lowered its ERA and saw an increased number of strikeouts in the 2014 and 2015 seasons.

-Penn State's Macy Jones posted a 7-3 record with a save and led the staff in ERA in 2015.
-The two-way star also hit .343 with 10 homers and 46 RBIs en route to Second-Team All-Big Ten honors.
+Penn State’s Macy Jones posted a 7-3 record with a save and led the staff in ERA in 2015.
+The two-way star also hit .343 with 10 homers and 46 RBI en route to Second Team All-Big Ten honors.
 The squad posted a 29-28 record for its first winning mark since the 2011 season, and Penn State advanced to the quarterfinals of the Big Ten Tournament.